Pushpendra-1697/Gitlab/README.md

 PORT ---> 3000 || 8080

-# Test cases to verify the functionality of my API (API Testing) by Mocha, Chai JavaScript testing framework
+# API Testing by Mocha, Chai JavaScript testing framework
-# To Run Test-Cases use
-npm test (or) npm run test
+To Run Test-Cases use ------> npm test (or) npm run test

 # Some HTTP (Hyper Text Transfer Protocol) Status Codes Which I used
 404 ---> Not Found/failure
 200 --->  OK/Success/get/put